momentum-projects/group--questionbox/README.md

 ### CORS

 CORS (Cross-Origin Resource Sharing) headers must be added to your responses for the front-end app to interact with your API.
 [Read this blog post to find out how to set up CORS](https://www.techiediaries.com/django-cors/).
-You will want to use django-cors-headers (the second option mentioned in the blog post) and set `CORS_ORIGIN_ALLOW_ALL = True`.
+You will want to use django-cors-headers (the second option mentioned in the blog post) and set `CORS_ALLOW_ALL_ORIGINS = True`.

 ## Front-End: The React application